Systematic derivation of perturbative unitarity bounds for any models: Conclusions

 In this letter, we have provided a package \texttt{anyPUB} which systematically derives the $2\rightarrow 2$ scattering matrix in the high-energy limit, via the function \texttt{ScatteringMatrix}, for any models, irrespective of the gauge group or the multiplet representation.
 Then, \texttt{MakeBlockDiagonal} makes this matrix block-diagonal, so that we only need to treat each irreducible block individually when computing the eigenvalues.
 The list of derived eigenvalues is obtained with \texttt{EigenvaluesScatteringMatrix}.
 If some matrix blocks have a too large dimension or are not sparse enough, then we should opt for an alternative way to derive the eigenvalues, among \texttt{MatrixMinimalPolynomial}, \texttt{ReducedCharacteristicPolynomial} and \texttt{ReducedPol-\\ynomialNewton}.
 In the case where none of these methods are conclusive, then we can still obtain the eigenvalues numerically.

-We have derived the perturbative unitarity bounds in the case of the minimal left-right symmetric model and showed that our results are very different than those of~\cite{Mondal:2015fja}, highlighting the sources of discrepancies.
+We have derived the perturbative unitarity bounds in the case of the minimal left-right symmetric model and shown that our results are very different than those of~\cite{Mondal:2015fja}, highlighting the sources of discrepancies.
 We obtained only 21 independent eigenvalues compared to 64 in their paper.
 Moreover, the expressions of our eigenvalues are much simpler than theirs.
 Next, we derived for the first time the perturbative unitarity bounds in the Pati-Salam model.
 We could obtain 10 eigenvalues analytically, while the 13 remaining ones should be computed numerically.
+Finally, for both models, we have graphically shown how these perturbative unitarity bounds constrain the parameter space.

 We believe that \texttt{anyPUB} can be easily applied to any other BSM models and hope that it will be useful to the community.